jdortiz/MalometerTDD/README.md

 ## Import data ##

+Make our object able to work with data in a different format.

 ### Create a convenience constructor for importing (20 min) ###

+Use convenience constructors, that consume the data in the expected format.

 1. Create a convenience constuctor that takes the MOC and a dictionary as parameters.